OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ## Bind variables (VARIABLE statement)
 * When declaring a bind number variable, you shouldn't define a size.
 * When declaring a bind varchar2 variable you should define a size.
+* When declaring a bind variable you cant initialized it at the same time.
+* You can initialize a bind varible with the EXECUTE command.
+    * execute :b_telephone:='971505914988';
 * Created in the environment
 * Also called host variables
 * Created with the VARIABLE (also just: VAR) keyword